 Their follow-up explanations were exactly what I hoped for:

-This isn’t fluff.
+Why This Works: This isn’t fluff.
 It’s curiosity-driven, metaphor-based reading that builds real skills.
+Here’s the breakdown:

 The first time a student told me, “This sounds smart, but I don’t think it’s right,” in response to an AI-generated answer—I knew we were onto something.